VisualSource/visualsource.github.io/packages/interactive-comments/README.md

 }
 ```

-- When working with css grid areas, declaring the grid with columns and rows is not required, but can be add to help constan the element in the grid and with `fr` units it allows for responive design.
+- When working with css grid areas, declaring the grid templete column and row property is not required, but can be helpful constrain the areas in the grid.
+Along with `fr` units it allows for responive design.

 ```css
 .example-grid {